Skip to content

 We don’t need any more data to prove that healthcare inequalities exist between ethnic groups around the world.
 We need immediate, unequivocal recognition that childhood mortality and morbidity are related to ethnicity.
 Your ethnicity predicts the likelihood of both suffering from childhood disease and dying before adulthood across many parts of the world.
 The causes of this disparity are massively complex and multifactorial.
 Some of this variation is caused by biological factors, but socioeconomic differences, cultural health behaviours and medical responses are also all likely to be partly responsible.

-We would argue that our services need to be improved, in a way that better meets the diversity of needs within our population.
+We would argue that our services need to be improved to better meet the diversity of needs within our population.
 In many cases, it seems to be that children from non-White backgrounds have poorer outcomes than White children.
 We have explored how this might be due to differing attitudes to seeking medical attention, differences in imaging or investigations, or different rates of therapeutic intervention.
 Controversially, there might even be an element of bias from doctors themselves – where in some hospitals, having a racially concordant doctor may lead to better healthcare outcomes.
-In each scenario, it is almost certainly a mixture of many different factors, and it will take time and effort to understand these differences, and even longer to implement effective change to alleviate the damage.
+In each scenario, it is almost certainly a mixture of many different factors, and it will take time and effort to understand these differences and even longer to implement effective change to alleviate the damage.

 We would strongly urge all hospitals to review their local data on both disease outcomes and medical interventions by ethnicity and act accordingly on the results.
 In this way, we can empower healthcare professionals to provide an anti-racist service which supports children from all ethnic backgrounds to obtain the highest standard of health.